 - Students are required to participate in regular supervision.. - Students should communicate with the External Practicum Instructor regarding any absences within 24 hours. - Students are allowed one excused absence per semester for external supervision.
 Additional absences will require communication with the Faculty Liaison and a make-up assignment.
 More than 2 absences will result in a disruption of placement. - Supervision counts toward the student's total number of hours per week.
 Thus, students receiving external supervision will only be required to complete 15 hours per week at the agency and one hour per week of supervision - Attendance will be taken for each external supervision group.
 Students may miss one unexcused supervision meeting per semester.
 The missed supervision meeting must be made up within the semester.
 In the event that a student must miss more than one supervision, they will be asked to complete an assignment to account for the missed supervision meeting.
 It is the ethical responsibility of the student to attend supervision sessions as scheduled. - Supervisors may cancel one supervision meeting per semester.
-In the event that students require supervision related support for the canceled session, the student should reach out to the Director of Practicum Placement or the Practicum Education Coordinator. - Student drive time to and from supervision will not count towards practicum placement hours. - Students participating in external supervision will be evaluated at the end of each semester on the
+In the event that students require supervision related support for the canceled session, the student should reach out to the Director of Practicum Placement or the Practicum Education Coordinator. - Student drive time to and from supervision will not count towards practicum placement hours. - Students must attend supervision for the duration of the semester, even if the student has

-External Supervision Summary Evaluation.
+- completed all required practicum hours. - Students participating in external supervision will be evaluated at the end of each semester on the External Supervision Summary Evaluation.
 This form will be submitted to the designated Faculty Liaison and incorporated into the practicum class grade.